wez/wezterm/docs/config/fonts.markdown

   -- emulators, you may wish to tune this value! dpi = 96.0,

+  -- (available in nightly builds)
+  -- Scale the effective cell height.
+  -- The cell height is computed based on your selected font_size -- and dpi and then multiplied by line_height.
+Setting it to -- eg: 1.2 will result in the spacing between lines being 20% -- larger than the distance specified by the font author.
+  -- Setting it to eg: 0.9 will make it 10% smaller. line_height = 1.0,

   -- When true (the default), text that is set to ANSI color -- indices 0-7 will be shifted to the corresponding brighter -- color index (8-15) when the intensity is set to Bold.